eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Streams
 -------
 The client communication is performed by streams.
-The streams can be seen as a communication chanels.
+The streams can be seen as communication channels.
 There are two types of streams: best effort and reliable streams and you can create several of them.

 - Best effort streams will send and receive the data leaving the reliability to the transport layer.